February 5, 2018 | Higher Education, Minecraft: Education Edition, Stem

 “Minecraft: Education Edition gets students invested and involved in learning, and it motivates them to develop novel approaches for investigating and representing ideas,” says Stuart.
 “They are better able to sustain interest in both short- and long-term projects and more able to adapt to new situations, expectations, or demands.
 Through collaboration in group activities, they take ownership of their actions and understand the consequences of those actions for themselves and others.”

 Within the world of Minecraft: Education Edition, Stuart’s students complete a variety of assignments.
 After an introduction to the Minecraft world through an in-world tutorial, students explore the environment that Stuart has created for them.
-They learn to collaborate, navigate through a 3D virtual world, and master a new piece of software with minimal instruction.
+They learn to collaborate, navigate through a 3D virtual world, and build skills with a new piece of software with minimal instruction.
 More advanced players serve as mentors for their peers—even some of the shyer students have a chance to shine and become classroom leaders.
 “Some of the students are so adept that I get to watch them navigating the Minecraft world in ways I’ve never seen before,” says Stuart.

 From there, students work on projects in which they build 3D structures within the game and develop skills of rhetorical argument and persuasion related to their creations.
 They also work with screen-capture and video editing programs to create presentations of their work.
 Stuart encourages students to reflect on their experiences with Minecraft: Education Edition, and they have clearly found it to be an exciting and engaging learning platform.
 Here’s what they’re saying: